anabneri/anabneri.github.io/_projects/Stack&Heap.md

 ---
 name: Playing game, or "Baralho" Game
-tools: [Java, Pilha, Fila]
+tools: [Java, Stack, Heap]
 image:
 description: Project made in the data structure class, which simulates a game of cards using the concepts of stack and queue hahaha (I had fun horrors coding this)
 ---

-# Stack and queue WTF is this
+# Stack and Heap WTF is this

 You must have heard that concept right, I'm going to Explain quickly what it means: **Stack** is just remembering a stacking of books, the first that enters is the first that comes out;) * * Queue * * is just remember a queue even, (supermeted box, bank queue etc) and has two type **FIFO** First that enters is first  That comes out & **LIFO** Last that enters is the first that comes out.